Battle of Yasynuvata

-Battle for Yasynuvata — was a series of battles in the summer of 2014 for the village of Yasynuvata in Donbas.
+The Battle for Yasynuvata was a series of battles in the summer of 2014 for Yasynuvata in the Donbas region of Ukraine.
 Control over Yasynuvata was crucial in controlling the routes of communication between Donetsk and Horlivka.

 Events

 During the battle, the city was captured by groups of pro-Russian militants.

 Fights for city control

 Released August 4, 2014.
 The next day, the city was handed over to the Donetsk People's Republic to avoid heavy casualties among the local population.

 On August 17, this release was repeated by the 95th Brigade of the Armed Forces.
 However, the fighting on the outskirts continued, therefore, the final sweep of the city lasted for several days, fierce positional battles took place on August 18.
 During these battles died Mushta Maxim Alexandrovich — junior sergeant, special purpose regiment of NMU Yaguar and Kondratenko Vasyl Oleksiyovych, soldier, 95th brigade.